How to Spend a 3-Day Weekend in Washington, D.C.

 Smithsonian Museums

 My first stop of the day was the National Museum of Natural History.
-The three levels of exhibits offered a lot of interesting things, ranging from the smallest parts of nature to dinosaurs and more.
+The three levels of exhibits offered a lot of interesting things, ranging from the smallest parts of nature to dinosaurs and everything in between.
 My favorite areas were the Hall of Human Origins and the Outbreak sections.
 The Hall of Geology, Gems, and Minerals is an honorable mention.
 Everything in the museum was pretty cool and I learned a lot in the few hours I spent there!

 National Mall on Electric Scooters